edux2122/gastric-cancer-joinpoint-chile/README.md

 - Load microdata filtered to ICD‑10 C16 principal diagnosis.
 - Expand records into quinquennia (weights 0.5 for decennial codes).
 - Compute crude rates (Table 1) using World Bank denominators (2018–2022).
-- Compute age‑adjusted rates and standard errors (Table 2) using the 2024 Census.
+- Compute age‑adjusted rates and standard errors (Table 2) using the 2024 Census and the Stang & Gianicolo (2025) method.
-- Generate a `.txt` file ready to import into **Joinpoint v6.0.1** as “Rates with Standard Errors”.
+- Generate a `.txt` file ready to import into **Joinpoint v6.0.1** as "Rates with Standard Errors".

 All outputs are written to `outputs/` (or the current directory, depending on configuration).